kedro-org/kedro-viz/STYLE_GUIDE.md

 # Front-end style guide

-This document outlines recommended code style, quirks, and best practices for front-end development on Kedro-Viz.
+Before you contribute front-end development effort to Kedro-Viz, here are our recommendations for code style, quirks, and best practices.

 <!-- @TODO table of contents -->

 ## Code style and linting

 We use [Prettier](https://prettier.io/), [ESLint](https://eslint.org/), and [stylelint](https://stylelint.io/) to lint our SCSS and JavaScript.
 For the most part, we use the default config - you can find specific details in the `.prettierrc`, `.eslintrc.json`, and `.stylelintrc` config files.
-We recommend that you install the Prettier, ESLint, and stylelint plugins for your text-editor, and enable automatic formatting on save.
+We recommend that you install the Prettier, ESLint, and stylelint plugins for your text editor, and enable automatic formatting on save.

 Other than that, we mostly recommend following the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript).